examplist/webpack/devserver-basic.md

 ## Installation

-Please install 'webpack-dev-server' as a dev dependency.
+Please install these as dev dependencies.

+- webpack-dev-server

+- html-webpack-plugin: This is needed because actual bundling does not occur.
+So, to check whether it works, we need make an instant HTML file using a template HTML file.
+And the instant HTML file will be on the server.

 ## Example

 ### Settings

-Please install 'html-webpack-plugin' as a dev dependency.
-This is needed because actual bundling does not occur.
-So, to check whether it works, we need make an instant HTML file using a template HTML file.
-And the instant HTML file will be on the server.

 |the configuration file|